challenai/algorithm/LOG.md

 - 078 ok/0 no debug, dont do it again
 - 079 ok/1 no debug
 - 080 ok/1 30 min to debug... but not difficult, just distracted.
+- 081 ok/0 no debug, but maybe I get a wrong solution due to the time-complexity hint.